Jake-Ashkenase/Class_Notes_RAG_Pipeline/README.md

 Benjamin Rice: rice.be@northeastern.edu
 Markus Zaba: zaba.m@northeastern.edu

-# DS4300 Practical 02 — Local RAG Pipeline
+## Overview

-This project implements a local Retrieval-Augmented Generation (RAG) system that allows users to query course notes through a combination of vector databases, embedding models, and local LLMs.
-It benchmarks multiple configurations and supports interactive querying through the command line.
+This project implements a local Retrieval-Augmented Generation (RAG) system that allows users to query a collection of DS4300 course notes using locally hosted vector databases and language models.
+The goal was to evaluate how different components—vector stores, embedding models, and LLMs—impact retrieval accuracy and response quality.
+Our strategy involved building a modular pipeline to ingest and chunk documents, index them with multiple vector databases, generate embeddings with various models, and benchmark responses using different local LLMs through Ollama.

-## Objective

-The goal of this project is to:
-- Ingest course notes in PDF format
-- Chunk the text and generate embeddings
-- Store and retrieve these embeddings using vector databases
-- Query the system with natural language questions
-- Use a local LLM to answer questions based on retrieved context
-- Benchmark performance of the system under various configurations

 ## Vector Databases Used